SoK: A Stratified Approach to Blockchain Decentralization: Cryptocurrency Economics

 As with other aspects, Bitcoin led the way and other systems explored alternatives.
-In Bitcoin, no coins existed prior to its beginning, \ie there was no ``pre-mine''.
-Starting from genesis, each block creates a predetermined amount of coins, based on a rate that converges to $21$ million tokens in existence.
+In Bitcoin, no coins existed prior to its beginning, \ie there was no ``pre-mine.''
+Starting from genesis, each block creates a predetermined amount of coins, based on a rate that converges to $21$ million tokens in existence~\cite{nakamoto2008bitcoin}.
 New coins, along with transaction fees, are awarded to the miner that produces each block.
 Therefore, to acquire new tokens a user gathers enough computing power to produce a block.
 In other blockchain systems, some tokens were sold via traditional markets before the blockchain was deployed.
 This approach, termed ``Initial Coin Offering'' (ICO), enabled funding the project with the future proceeds of the token investment.
 In return, investors acquired a pre-launch amount of tokens, which was codified in the chain's first block.
 In terms of token generation, most systems employ a variation of Bitcoin's mechanism, \eg Ethereum blocks yield $2$ new tokens, while others, like Cardano, employ elaborate mechanisms to incentivize pooling around a target number of pools~\cite{DBLP:conf/eurosp/BrunjesKKS20}.

 The initial token distribution is particularly important in PoS systems, where Sybil resilience relies on it (cf. Section~\ref{sec:consensus}).
 If centralized around a few parties, \eg via pre-mining (or ``pre-minting''), early investors have to maintain the system in its early stages, while also receiving the early blocks' rewards.
-Fewer consensus participants during this time lowers the threshold for adversarial takeover, threatening the system's \emph{safety} and \emph{liveness}, as explained above.
-In both PoW and PoS systems, new users are onboarded (and can participate in consensus, in the case of PoS) if early investors sell tokens on secondary markets.
+Fewer consensus participants during this time lowers the threshold for adversarial takeover, threatening the system's \emph{safety} and \emph{liveness}.
+In both PoW and PoS systems, new users are onboarded if early investors sell tokens on secondary markets.
 Consequently, early investors control the system's expansion and valuation, impacting its \emph{stability}.

+Finally, the process of distributing tokens might be elemental for privacy-oriented systems.
+Typically, such projects employ zero-knowledge protocols that rely on a secure construction of a common reference string (CRS).
+If the CRS's construction is centralized, then the party that creates it can deanonymize all transactions or violate their correctness.
+To avoid such hazards, various ceremony protocols have been proposed in order to construct the CRS in a distributed manner~\cite{zcash-ceremony,DBLP:conf/fc/KerberKK21,nikolaenko2022powers,AC:KMSV21}.